iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#113] Rayark Wonderland @Tokyo.md

 ## Post
 **Rayark_Official**<br>
 Cytus II, DEEMO, Sdorica, amazing performance with all the classic songs!<br>
-Cytus II JP Battle - CHAOS -, grand finals to determine who has the fastest fingers!<br>
+Cytus II JP Battle \- CHAOS \-, grand finals to determine who has the fastest fingers!<br>
 Many u<br>
-Event exclusive merchandise available on-site only!
+Event exclusive merchandise available on\-site only!

 Are you lady?<br>
 Tickets almost sold out.
 Countdown to the event starts soon!